aces/Loris-MRI/docs/scripts_md/batch_image_uploader.md

 # DESCRIPTION

-This script runs the Loris-MRI insertion on multiple scans.
-The list of scans are provided through a text file (e.g. list\_of\_scans.txt) with one scan details per line.
+This script runs the Loris-MRI insertion pipeline on multiple scans.
+The list of scans are provided through a text file (e.g. `list_of_scans.txt`) with one scan details per line.
 The scan details includes the path to the scan, identification as to whether the scan is for a phantom (Y) or not (N), and the candidate name for non-phantom entries.

-Like the Loris Imaging Uploader interface, this script also validates the candidate name against the (start of the) filename and creates an entry in the mri\_upload table.
+Like the LORIS Imaging Uploader interface, this script also validates the candidate's name against the (start of the) filename and creates an entry in the `mri_upload` table.

-An example of what list\_of\_scans.txt might contain for 3 uploads to be inserted:
+An example of what `list_of_scans.txt` might contain for 3 uploads to be
+inserted:

-/data/incoming/PSC0001\_123457\_V1.tar.gz N PSC0000\_123456\_V1
+    /data/incoming/PSC0001_123457_V1.tar.gz N PSC0000_123456_V1
-/data/incoming/lego\_Phantom\_MNI\_20140101.zip Y
+    /data/incoming/lego_Phantom_MNI_20140101.zip Y
-/data/incoming/PSC0001\_123457\_V1\_RES.tar.gz N PSC0000\_123456\_V1
+    /data/incoming/PSC0001_123457_V1_RES.tar.gz N PSC0000_123456_V1

 ## Methods

 ### insertIntoMRIUpload($patientname, $phantom, $fullpath)

-Function that inserts into the mri\_upload table entries for data coming from the list of scans in the text file provided when calling batch\_upload\_imageuploader
+Function that inserts into the `mri_upload` table entries for data coming from the list of scans in the text file provided when calling batch\_upload\_imageuploader

-INPUT  :
+INPUTS  :
     - $patientname  : The patient name
     - $phantom      : 'Y' if the entry is for a phantom, 'N' otherwise
     - $fullpath     : Path to the uploaded file

 RETURNS: $upload\_id : The upload ID